- ANSI/ASME Pipe Marking Standards

 - Onboarding - Whenever a new employee is hired to work with various pipe related tasks, they need to be trained in areas such as color charts, hazardous materials, and on emergency situations.

-- Visual Reminders - Signs, posters, and other visual reminders placed around a facility is a great way to reinforce what people already know.
+- Visual Reminders – Floor signs, wall signs, posters, and other visual reminders placed around a facility is a great way to reinforce what people already know.
 Whether it’s just covering the color guide or reinforcing more detailed information, these visual reminders are very effective.

-There are numerous ways to label pipes and valves in a facility that are OSHA compliant, follow ANSI standards, and give an extra boost to safety protocol for employees.
-The two categories to choose from include vinyl tape material and valve tags.
-However, there are several different choices to pick from within those two categories of which we will go into depth here.
+There are numerous best practice methods for labeling pipes and valves in a facility that are OSHA compliant, follow ANSI color codes, and use the ASME format.
+The two categories to choose from include vinyl material and valve tags.
+However, there are a handful of choices to pick from within those two categories.

-- Stainless steel valve tags which are durable and can even withstand chemical exposure.
-AutoCAD programs allow for detailed engravings of important information as well.
+- Stainless steel valve tags are durable and can withstand chemical exposure.
+AutoCAD programs can be used to engrave valve tags.

 Piping often extends great distances throughout a facility which means many labels will be needed to outfit it properly.
-There are often options for pre-made labels as well as the option to make them in-house without having to wait on lead times or worrying about mistakes.
+There are often options for pre-made labels as well as the option to make them in-house without having to wait on lead times or fix mistakes.
+Worrying about whether or not your pipe marking labels are ANSI code compliant wastes time, money, and labor.
+So why not start out with a supplier like Creative Safety Supply, the leader in visual safety for industrial environments.

 The following are a few different types of labels that can be beneficial to any facility: